margolisj/go-supreme/readme.md

   * Add check to make sure new is only with mobile - 10/12
   * Add increased checkout retry logic - 10/14
 * Fix mobile for restocks - 10/14
+* Add status code to all not okay logs - 10/14

 ## Objectives
 ### 9/20/18